cybertza/PAI-ESP32/README.md

 ESp32 Eg for Serial -> wifi
 Add main.cpp to platform.io or make it INI for Arduino

+for Esphome you just need:

+the esphome yaml

 More info to be found on https://github.com/ParadoxAlarmInterface/pai/wiki/Connection-methods#serial-over-ip-esp32

 This is a work in progress